2000 Houston Astros season: Early April

 During the regular season Opening Day at Three Rivers Stadium on April 4, center fielder Richard Hidalgo connected for the first grand slam on an Opening Day in franchise history to cap a 5–2 victory over the Pittsburgh Pirates.
 Hidalgo connected for the historic drive in the seventh off Pittsburgh's Opening Day starter, Jason Schmidt.
 Astros hitters also coaxed six bases on balls from Schmidt (0–1) as he surrendered each of the five Astros runs, who were all driven in by Hidalgo.
 Meanwhile Astros starter Shane Reynolds (1–0) tossed seven strong innings to earn the win in his fifth consecutive Opening Day start.
 Doug Henry followed and pitched a shutout eighth to earn the hold, and Wagner recorded his first official save of the season with a scoreless ninth.
-This was the final MLB Opening Day hosted at Three Rivers Stadium, in 2001, the Pirates moved to PNC Park.
+Hidalgo's slam was the only home run of this type during his major league career.
+This was the final MLB Opening Day hosted at Three Rivers Stadium; in 2001, the Pirates moved to PNC Park.

+A number of Opening Day milestones were realized.
 Craig Biggio extended his club-record 12th opening day start, including the ninth as the second baseman, following his first three as catcher, also his 1,700th career game in the lineup.
-Meanwhile, Reynolds' five Opening Day starts tied him with J. R. Richard and Mike Scott for most by an Astros pitcher, until the record was broken by Roy Oswalt, who logged eight consecutive (2003—2010).
+Biggio passed José Cruz for most Opening Day starts, who made 11 through the 1987 campaign.
+Jeff Bagwell made his 10th Opening Day start to become the fourth Astro to do so, also joining César Cedeño (1981), as well as extending his all-time club lead at first base.
+Meanwhile, Ken Caminiti's eighth start broke the club record for third basemen, jointly held by Bob Aspromonte, who started each of the first seven in club history (1962 to 1968), and Doug Rader, who started each of the following seven (1969 to 1975).
+Meanwhile, Reynolds' five Opening Day starts tied him with J. R. Richard and Mike Scott for most by an Astros pitcher, until the record was broken by Roy Oswalt, who logged eight consecutive (2003 to 2010).

 The following day, April 5, Biggio opened a career-best 16-game hitting streak.
 He slashed .313 / .429 / .438 /.866 and accrued three stolen bases during that stretch.